-After generating propensity scores for each Kauffman student and eligible comparison student, we selected a matched comparison group by finding comparison students with propensity scores within a given threshold, or radius, from each Kauffman student's propensity score.
+After generating propensity scores for each Kauffman student and each eligible comparison student, we selected a matched comparison group by finding comparison students with propensity scores within a given threshold, or radius, from each Kauffman student's propensity score.
 Comparison students were sampled with replacement, which means that each comparison student could be matched to multiple Kauffman students.
-To limit the number of possible comparison students, we specified a minimum matching radius and maximum number of potential matched neighbors.21 Because district students differed more from Kauffman students on baseline characteristics relative to the other two groups, we made the matching radius larger for the district comparison students from being too small.
+To limit the number of possible comparison students, we specified a minimum matching radius and maximum number of potential matched neighbors.
+21 Because district students differed more from Kauffman students on baseline characteristics relative to the other two groups, we made the matching radius larger for the district comparison group.
+This was necessary in order to prevent the samples of the Kauffman and matched comparison students from being too small.
 If there were no comparison students within the matching radius for a given treatment student, that student was excluded from the matched comparison impact analyses.
 We used a weighting scheme in which each treatment student had a weight of one, and each comparison student was weighted according to the number of matching treatment students.
-Table A.3 shows summary matching information from the 2016-17 school year for each comparison group.22
+Table A.3 shows a summary of matching information from the 2017-18 school year for each comparison group.
+22